 The internist most often orders tests that show the functioning of the hematopoietic system, liver, kidneys, and fat and carbohydrate metabolism, and the body’s electrolyte balance.
-The prescribed tests usually include a complete blood count and the determination of iron levels, AST, ALT, GGT, bilirubin, AP, CRP values for liver function tests, creatinine, urea, uric acid and urine tests for kidney function, and blood sugar, HDL, LDL, cholesterol level tests showing fat and carbohydrate metabolism function.
+The prescribed tests usually include a complete blood count and the determination of iron levels, GOT, GPT, GGT, bilirubin, ALP, CRP values for liver function tests, creatinine, urea, uric acid and urine tests for kidney function, and blood sugar, HDL, LDL, cholesterol level tests showing fat and carbohydrate metabolism function.

 The tests above are also available in our clinics in a package for the purpose of general health assessment, which can be used without a specialist’s recommendation.